xtianmcd/GCNeuro/README.md

 # GCNeuro
+### Developing a Graph Convolution-Based Analysis Pipeline for Multi-Modal Neuroimage Data: An Application to Parkinson’s Disease
+#### Christian McDaniel and Shannon Quinn

 This work contains the code involved in an end-to-end neuroimage analysis pipeline.
-The pipeline preprocesses anatomical (T1w) MRI and diffusion MRI and combines them in a single format as signals on a graph structure.
+The pipeline preprocesses anatomical (T1w) MRI and diffusion MRI and combines them in a single graph-based format.
+In this format, the nodes of the graph are defined by anatomical regions of interest (ROIs) and the diffusion data is depicted as signals, or vectors, defined on these nodes.

-The data in this format are processed using a novel graph convolutional network (GCN) architecture.
+The graphs are processed using a novel graph convolutional network (GCN) architecture.

-The paper which explains the pipeline in detail is under review for publication in the 2019 SciPy Proceedings.
+The paper, titled *Developing a Graph Convolution-Based Analysis Pipeline for Multi-Modal Neuroimage Data: An Application to Parkinson’s Disease* and which explains the pipeline in detail, has been published in the 2019 SciPy Proceedings.